Assistant Resident Engineer

 - US Employment Authorization

-- 2+ years of documented progressively responsible experience in roadway inspection of highways or major public works projects, serving as an Assistant Resident Engineer, Assistant Structure Representative, Construction QA Inspector, or equivalent
+- 2+ years of documented progressively responsible experience in roadway inspection of highways or major public works projects, DOTs, and OSHA safety standards, serving as an Assistant Resident Engineer, Assistant Structure Representative, Construction QA Inspector, or equivalent.
+Preferably: Knowledge of Caltrans Standard Plans, Standard Specifications, and Construction Manual.

 - A valid Driver’s License and compliance with PACIFIC’s Vehicle Policy.